For youth basketball coaches grades 1-8

 You build the practice.

-You learn how to design sessions that actually teach, how to coach individual players, and how to establish culture before the first game shows you where the gaps are.
+You learn how to design practice sessions that actually teach, how to coach individual players, and how to establish culture before the first game shows you where the gaps are.

 3